nasa/oceandata-notebooks/book/notebooks/oci/oci_project_and_format.md

 ## Learning Objectives

-At the end of this notebook you will know:
+At the end of this notebook you will know how to:

 - Open PACE OCI surface reflectance and vegetation index products
 - Reproject those data into defined coordinate reference systems